MdShahriarFerdous/MERN-AUTH-with-httpOnly-Cookie/README.md

-# Authentication Token Storage in README
+# Authentication with HTTP-only cookie

 When handling authentication tokens, choosing between an HTTP-only cookie and localStorage involves considering security implications.
 Here's why using an HTTP-only cookie is generally considered more secure: